-Looking after someone can involve different tasks such as:
+Looking after someone can involve many different tasks such as:

 How to contact us?

-If you are over 18 and the person you look after is over 18 please call the free phone number 0800 561 0015 where a trained advisor will discuss the available services with you and start the assessment process if needed.
+If you are 18 or over and the person you look after is 18 or over please call the free phone number 0800 561 0015 where a trained advisor will discuss the available services with you and start the assessment process if needed.

 Carer Aware – online training course and information toolkit

 Whether you are a carer, work with carers or just want to find out more (or all 3) then click on the link below to take this course.

 - What support is available in the City of Stoke-on-Trent

 You can access all or part of the information in the course, in any order and as many times as you wish.

 However if you would like to test your knowledge and get your 'Carer Aware' certificate you will need to complete the whole course.

 There is also a course for children and young people who are caring for someone: